SierraLima/GitRepo/doc/doc.md

 to do with that tee-time and saves it in the database.
 The JSON object also contains a date which concerns all the updates done for this time.

+## SSL

+During the creation of the SSL certificate, a "challenge password" was asked.
+It is: PFpZXpWBMy12CU

 ## Sources

 - https://github.com/ollieread/multiauth